llsc12/llsc12/README.md

 "its shit but it works" - me, just now

-^ this is a lie im pretty good at swift and swiftui and enough knowledge to embed swiftui in any other ui framework
+^ this is a lie im pretty good at swift and swiftui and i have enough knowledge to embed swiftui in any other ui framework

 # Stuff I did
 ## WatchTube